skip to main content

 What is housing in transportation planning?

-Housing in transportation planning integrates current and planned housing patterns into the transportation planning processes and supports a comprehensive land use vision for an area.
-Neighborhoods supported by a balanced transportation system provides better access to jobs, education, healthcare, and other services and amenities.
+Housing in transportation planning integrates current and planned housing patterns into the transportation planning processes and supports a comprehensive, coordinated land use vision.
+Neighborhoods supported by a balanced transportation system provide better access to jobs, education, healthcare, and other services and amenities.

-Housing and transportation are inextricably linked and essential to thriving communities; however, they are often administered through separate policy and planning mechanisms, leading to siloed planning throughout communities.
+Housing and transportation are inextricably linked and essential to communities; however, they are often administered through separate policy and planning mechanisms at various levels of government, leading to siloed planning throughout communities.
 This can strain transportation systems, negatively impact communities, and increase the time and money households spend on commuting.
-Considering housing in the transportation planning process can benefit communities through improved access to key destinations, lower costs for housing and transportation, and provide health and environmental benefits for all.
-Transportation planning agencies may also join efforts at a local, state, or regional level to address affordable housing and homelessness through a holistic approach.
-By joining cross-agency efforts and lending transportation expertise, integration of housing and transportation planning can also address social and public health concerns.
+Considering housing during the transportation planning process can benefit communities through improved access to key destinations, lower costs for housing and transportation, and provide health and quality of life benefits for all.
+Transportation planning agencies may also join local, state, or regional level efforts to address affordable housing and homelessness through a holistic approach.
+By joining cross-agency efforts and lending transportation expertise, housing and transportation planning integration can also address social and public health concerns.

-The Infrastructure Investment and Jobs Act (IIJA), also known as the Bipartisan Infrastructure Law (BIL), encourages the consideration of housing in the metropolitan transportation planning process.
-Metropolitan Planning Organizations (MPOs) may address this through a housing coordination process such as adding affordable housing organizations as stakeholders for metropolitan transportation plans and using housing distribution as a factor for scenario planning.
+The Infrastructure Investment and Jobs Act (IIJA) encourages the consideration of housing in the metropolitan transportation planning process.
+Metropolitan Planning Organizations (MPOs) may address this through a housing coordination process such as adding state and local entities responsible for land use, economic development, affordable housing organizations, public transportation, and other appropriate public or private entities as stakeholders for metropolitan transportation plans and using housing distribution as a factor for scenario planning.

-• Transit-Oriented Development (TOD) is an approach to urban development that aims to improve economic development and ridership, foster multimodal connectivity and accessibility, improve transit access for pedestrian and bicycle traffic, engage the private sector, identify infrastructure needs, and enable mixed-use development and affordable housing near transit stations.
-Capital Metropolitan Transportation Authority in Austin, Texas, received funding through the Pilot Program for Transit-Oriented Development Planning to support TOD planning along the MetroRail Green Line, a proposed 15-mile commuter rail service between the cities of Austin and Manor.
+• Transit-Oriented Development (TOD) is an approach to land use that aims to improve economic development and ridership, foster multimodal connectivity and accessibility, improve transit access for pedestrian and bicycle traffic, engage the private sector, identify infrastructure needs, and enable mixed-use development and affordable housing near transit stations.
+Capital Metropolitan Transportation Authority in Austin, Texas, received funding through the Federal Transit Administration Pilot Program for Transit-Oriented Development Planning to support TOD planning along the MetroRail Green Line corridor, a proposed 15-mile commuter rail service between the cities of Austin and Manor.

-• Holistic approaches to homelessness - Transportation planning agencies can be valuable members of cross agency teams addressing homelessness at a local, state, or regional level.
-By lending time and considering policy integration or resource contributions, transportation agencies can support agencies leading these efforts, which are usually housing or health related agencies.
-At the federal level, USDOT is part of the United State Interagency Council on Homelessness and the House America Initiative that focuses on providing opportunities for localities to address housing affordability in areas with high incidence rates of homelessness and mitigates homelessness through the transportation planning processes and other mechanisms.
+• Holistic approaches to homelessness - Transportation planning agencies can be valuable members of cross-agency teams addressing homelessness at a local, state, or regional level.
+By lending time and considering policy integration or resources, transportation agencies can support organizations leading these efforts, which are usually housing or health-related agencies.
+At the federal level, USDOT has implemented this approach by partnering with United State Interagency Council on Homelessness and the U.S. Department of Housing and Urban Development to advance their House America Initiative, a strategy for addressing housing affordability in areas with high incidence rates of homelessness and mitigating homelessness through the transportation planning processes and other mechanisms.

 Integrating housing in transportation planning has potential benefits in the following areas:

 • Lower Transportation Costs: For most Americans, transportation cost is the second largest monthly expenditure, with housing being the first.
-Lower income households spend more, as a proportion of their income, on transportation.
-Providing access to transportation options, and linking people to key destinations like jobs, schools, and the grocery store, can lower overall transportation costs.
+Lower-income households spend more on transportation as a proportion of their income.
+Providing access to more affordable transportation options such as public transit and linking people to key destinations like jobs, schools, and the grocery store can lower household transportation costs.

-• Affordable Housing: By considering both transportation and housing in the planning process, access to affordable housing can be built into regional strategies.
-Planning for housing density near transit facilities helps low- and moderate- income households minimize their overall household expenditures and maximize their access to daily destinations.
+• Affordable Housing: By considering both transportation and housing during the planning process, access to affordable housing can be built into regional strategies.
+Planning for housing density near transit facilities helps low- and moderate-income households minimize their overall household expenditures and maximize their access to daily destinations.

-• Less Traffic Congestion: Integrated housing and transportation planning enables transportation systems to operate more efficiently, helps in minimizing congestion, and increases the use of multimodal transportation options.
+• Less Traffic Congestion: Integrated housing and transportation planning enables transportation systems to operate more efficiently, helps to minimize congestion, and increases the use of multimodal transportation options.
 Positioning housing near a variety of transportation modes, employment centers, and key destinations leads to shorter commutes and fewer vehicles on the road.

-• Air Quality: Communities with insufficient access to multimodal transportation options has shown to expose residents to greater air pollution and longer commutes.
-According to a study of the Chicago metropolitan region, living in a neighborhood within a half-mile of public transportation lowers the average household’s GHG emissions by 43%, relative to a household with no access to transit (Haas et al., 2010).
-Moreover, constraining growth in population and businesses in TODs can reduce vehicle miles traveled (VMT)-related GHG emissions by 36-40%, because of more alternative transportation usage and a decline in automobile VMT (Nahlik & Chester, 2014).
+• Air Quality: Communities with insufficient access to multimodal transportation options have been shown to expose residents to greater air pollution and longer commutes.
+According to a study of the Chicago metropolitan region, living in a neighborhood within a half-mile of public transportation lowers the average household’s transportation emissions by 43%, relative to a household with no access to transit (Haas et al., 2010).
+Moreover, constraining growth in population and businesses in TODs can reduce vehicle miles traveled (VMT)-related transportation emissions by 36-40%, because of more alternative transportation usage and a decline in automobile VMT (Nahlik & Chester, 2014).
 Linking transportation and housing planning together enriches community health and reduces exposure to conditions associated with air pollution, such as asthma and developmental challenges in children.
-Achieving air quality benefits through investing in communities integrated with transportation is also aligned with the goal of Executive Order 14008: Tackling the Climate Crisis at Home and Abroad to promote the flow of capital toward climate-aligned investments and away from high-carbon investments.

-• Efficient Land Use: Integrated transportation and housing planning can minimize the impacts of land consumption and sprawling development and create connected communities and preserve natural resources and habitats.
+• Efficient Land Use: Integrated transportation and housing planning can minimize the impacts of land consumption and sprawling development by creating connected communities and preserving natural resources and habitats.

-• Safety: Communities with access to a variety of transportation options often are more compact and are less reliant on cars and driving.
-Cities that are sprawling and focused on car infrastructure can be dangerous for other modes such as bicyclists and pedestrians.
+• Safety: Communities with access to a variety of transportation options often are more compact and less reliant on cars and driving.
+Cities that are sprawling and focused on car infrastructure can pose a danger to users of other modes, such as bicyclists and pedestrians.
 Traffic crashes involving vulnerable roadway users, like people walking, biking, and rolling, can lead to serious injury or death.

 • Livable Communities: Livable communities are designed so that most daily necessities and services are located within a short, convenient walk or bike ride to housing.
 As a result, communities can allocate space traditionally used for automobiles towards public space and infrastructure for active modes like walking, biking, and rolling.